 An email client, on the other hand, it the program that you choose to use to read your emails, like Microsoft Outlook or Gmail.
 If these clients are stored on a single server, you can use them interchangeably, as all your emails will appear in each client.

 However, this doesn’t help you if you have too many accounts to keep track of… at least, not without exercising the capabilities of your chosen email client.

 Utilizing Multiple Inboxes

 Those responsible for developing these email clients understand that there are assorted reasons that a user isn’t going to be tied to a single email account or provider.
 As a result, email clients are now designed to support multiple inboxes.
-This means that, if properly configured, a user can access one email client and check multiple email accounts, dividing them into folders (or combined into one large group, if so desired).
+This means that, if properly configured, a user can access one email client and check multiple email accounts, dividing them into folders or one large group.

 First, you will need to set up an email with an address that you never give out.
 This mailbox will be the central catch-all.
-Then, you need to set all of the accounts you have in use to forward to that mailbox (ask your internal IT resource for help).
+Then, you need to set all the accounts you have in use to forward to that mailbox (ask your internal IT resource of reach out to us for help).
 Pretty simple so far, right?

 Of course, each email client has a somewhat different approach to adjusting these settings:

 To set up multiple accounts in Gmail, click on the gear to access your Settings, then select the Accounts and Import tab.
 To add inboxes to your Gmail, you should see a section labeled Check mail from other accounts.
 In that section, follow the prompts given after you click Add a mail account.